 [replaced by RECOMMENDATION 10]

-RECOMMENDATION 2 The WMO Data Policy pertaining to Resolution 25 and Resolution 40 shall be expressed using the following controlled vocabulary: "WMOEssential" and "WMOAdditional".
+RECOMMENDATION 2 The WMO Data Policy pertaining to Resolution 25, Resolution 40 and other directives (e.g. ICAO Annex 3 Meteorological Services for International Air Navigation) shall be expressed using the following controlled vocabulary: "WMOEssential", "WMOAdditional" and “WMOOther”.

 [following the suggestion by Jurgen and Ted, the vocabulary has been changed to use the gml:identifier field from the codelist]